dziegel/cpp_event_framework/README.md

 1) Complete separation of statemachine and implementation code using an interface.
 This is the cleanest solution, it allows unit testing of statemachine code, at the cost of using virtual calls for actions.
 See <https://github.com/dziegel/cpp_event_framework/tree/main/examples/interface>

-2) Statemachine and implementation are tighly coupled, implementation uses PIMPL pattern.
+2) Statemachine and implementation are tighly coupled, implementation uses PIMPL pattern to aggregate statemachine.
 Less clean, but does not need virtual calls for actions which might be interesting for embedded systems.
 See <https://github.com/dziegel/cpp_event_framework/tree/main/examples/pimpl>

 3) Statemachine and implementation are even more tighly coupled, implementation and statemachine code intermix.
 Least cleanest solution, also does not need virtual calls for actions.
+Use this only if you want to avoid interfaces AND PIMPL pattern, again this might be interesting for embedded systems.
 See <https://github.com/dziegel/cpp_event_framework/tree/main/examples/plain>

 ### Simple statemachine example